solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

 ![](media/ex05-confirm-no-queries.png)

 3. You will flood the system with queries and see what happens for `asa.sql.workload01` and `asa.sql.workload02`.
 To do this, we'll run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** `ExecuteDataAnalystAndCEOQueries` Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+Select the `Orchestrate` Tab. **Run** `Lab 8 - ExecuteDataAnalystAndCEOQueries` Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.

 4. Let's see what happened to all the queries we just triggered as they flood the system. **Select** the SQL Command between lines #18-21 and run the query.